 Silverberry Trademark Guidelines

-In this document “Silverberry” means, Silverberry Genomix, Silverberry Group Inc.
+In this document “Silverberry” means, Silverberry Genomix, Silverberry Genomics Inc.

 We’ve developed these guidelines to ensure our company trademarks are properly displayed and remain undiluted across our customer, partner, and ecosystem.
 Among the reasons our trademark guidelines are important include we want to avoid potential conflicts that may arise.
 If your brand is not clearly differentiated, customers may struggle to identify who to work with or what to buy.
 As a way of protecting our brands, as well as the best interests of our 3rd partners and customers, we are sharing publishing these guidelines.